Greenworks is a global environmental stewardship network linking teachers, students, and communities together via project-based learning.

 Brazil

-A collaborative partnership between faculty at the University of Campinas (UNICAMP) and the Guapiruvú agroforestry community in São Paulo state, this project focuses on developing knowledge, research, and cultivation skills related to native stingless bees for the purposes of honey harvesting and distribution to co-ops that distribute forest products throughout São Paulo state.
+A collaborative partnership between faculty at the University of Campinas (UNICAMP) and the Guapiruvú agroforestry community in São Paulo state, this project focuses on developing knowledge, research, and cultivation skills related to native stingless bees for the purposes of honey harvesting for co-ops that distribute forest products throughout São Paulo state.

 Ukraine